M7rc7ry/phpgeo/docs/100_Geometries/120_Line.md

 [TOC]

-A line consists of two points, i. e. instances of the `Coordinate` class.
+A line consists of two points, i. e. instances of the `Point` class.

 ## Length